cambialens/t3as-pat-clas/pat-clas-service/README.md

 An explanation of the CPC classification scheme can be found at Wikipedia: https://en.wikipedia.org/wiki/Cooperative_Patent_Classification

 A Postman collection for the API can be found [here](src/test/postman/).
-The environment variable `url` should be defined and set to http://patclass.api.lens.org.
+The environment variable `url` should be defined and set to http://patclass.api.lens.org or http://localhost:8888 for local development.

 Still TODO: Complete Auto-Generated Swagger Documentation

 * Swagger Annotations documentation https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X
-* Swagger service endpoint is installed at  http://localhost:8888:rest/swagger-ui.json
+* Swagger service endpoint is installed at  http://localhost:8888:/rest/swagger.json
-* Swagger UI is already installed under pat-clas-service/src/main/webapp, access at http://localhost:8888/patclass (NOTE: This currently overrides the installation of the original UI in pat-clas-ui)
+* Swagger UI is already installed under pat-clas-service/src/main/webapp, access at http://localhost:8888 (NOTE: This currently overrides the installation of the original UI in pat-clas-ui)

 ## Getting Data for classification symbols